 Occasionally clients ask to interview us before they provide detailed personal information.
 If you prefer, call us after you review this information and tell us that you would rather meet us briefly first to make sure that we can work well together, and we will be happy to arrange a convenient time.

-If you decide to provide us with information in advance of the initial consultation, please know that we do not charge a fee for our initial client consultation, which usually lasts about 2 hours.
-During this time we will explore all the personal and financial issues that affect the development of your estate plan, including what you need to know about the recent amendments to the Estate Tax, Gift Tax and Generation-Skipping Transfer Tax provisions that were enacted at the end 2010.
+If you decide to provide us with information in advance of the initial consultation, please know that we do not charge a fee for our initial client consultation, which usually lasts about two hours.
+During this time we will explore all the personal and financial issues that affect the development of your estate plan, including what you need to know about the recent Taxpayer Relief Act of 2012, which amended all the Estate Tax, Gift Tax and Generation-Skipping Transfer Tax provisions.

-If you have special issues that we need to discuss in more detail, or your estate is larger than the amount that can be exempt from estate tax, we will usually need to allow more time for the initial consultation.
+If you have special issues that we need to discuss in more detail, or your estate planning concerns are more complex, we will generally schedule a follow-up consultation soon after our initial meeting.
 We also enjoy working with your trusted advisers in the development and implementation of the plan, so if you would like to bring a family member, financial adviser, accountant or attorney to the initial consultation, please let us know so that we can make arrangements.

-Since one of your goals will undoubtedly be to avoid probate and guardianship entirely, it is necessary to transfer ownership of your assets (real estate, bank and brokerage accounts, etc.) to the living trust, or confirm the proper beneficiary designations (for retirement plan assets, annuities, and life insurance).
-While some clients wish to do this on their own, if we are retained to transfer your assets and update these beneficiary designations, we will charge an additional fee for this service, which typically adds $500 to $1,500 to the total planning fee.
+Since your goals will undoubtedly include avoiding probate and guardianship entirely, it is necessary to transfer ownership of your assets (real estate, bank and brokerage accounts, etc.) to the living trust, and update beneficiary designations (for retirement plan assets and life insurance).
+While some clients take responsibility for this, we are usually retained to handle this for you, and we charge an additional fee for the “funding” of your estate plan.
+This typically adds $750 to $2,000 to the total planning fee.
 Whatever our total fee, however, you will be fully advised before we begin to incur any charges on your behalf.

 We take pride in the estate planning services we provide, and we expect that you will be completely satisfied with our professional services.
 We view the estate planning relationship as a dynamic, ongoing one, and we encourage our clients to take a holistic view of the process.
 We look forward to our clients coming back to us over the years as their needs change, their families change, their estate changes, and the tax laws change.